ACCESS Winnipeg West

 - Informal consultation for individual service providers as well as group training can be provided as needed.

 - Direct service to clients of AWW including cognitive assessments, psycho-diagnostic assessments, psycho-educational seminars, group therapy and brief client consultations.

-Psychotherapy for adults, children and families may also be available but only in a limited way for complex situations.
+Referrals are only accepted from AWW Primary Care and Winnipeg West Mental Health Team.
 If there are questions – please contact the Primary Care Clinic at 204-940-8724 and your call will be directed accordingly.

 The Registered Dietitian provides nutritional counseling services 5 days per week from 8:30 a.m. to 4:30 p.m. for clients of any age who live within the Winnipeg West catchment area.